Law enforcement by country: Guatemala

 Civilian law enforcement is the responsibility of the national police force, the Policia Nacional Civil (PNC), which is divided into departments.
 The Armed Forces of Guatemala assist the civilian police in law enforcement tasks.

 Haiti

 The Haitian National Police (PNH; French: Police Nationale d'Haïti; Haitian Creole: Polis Nasyonal Ayiti) is the main law enforcement agencie of Haiti.
 The police force is divided into different divisions, many of these are specialized to address particular chronic crimes that affect the nation, including kidnapping, drugs and gangs; due this, some units have a de facto military nature.
 The force also manages the national Coast Guard service (Commissariat des Gardes-Côtes d’Haïti, G-Cd'H).

 Since 2004, multinational forces from successive UN peacekeeping missions (such as the MINUSTAH and the MINUJUSTH) have carried out internal security and law enforcement duties in the country.
-From 2023, these tasks have been primarily undertaken by the Multinational Security Support Mission (MSS), which is comprised mostly of members of the Kenya Police Service.
+From 2023, these tasks have been primarily undertaken by the Multinational Security Support Mission (MSS), which is composed mostly of members of the Kenya Police Service.